bboreham/weave/docs/ipam.md

   - Tombstones are only inserted by an administrative action (see below)
-- The data gossiped about the ring also includes the amount of free space in each range: this is not essential but it improves the selection of nodes to ask for space.
+- The data gossiped about the ring also includes the amount of free space in each range: this is not essential but it improves the selection of which node to ask for space.

 ### The allocator